Smallest Ellipsoid Containing $p$-Sum of Ellipsoids with Application to Reachability Analysis: Optimal Parameterization

 and $e_{0}=1$ by convention.
 For all $r=1,\hdots,d$, we have $e_{r}>0$ since $\lambda_{1}, \hdots, \lambda_{d}$ are all positive.
 Letting $\zeta := \beta^{\frac{1}{p}}$, we write (\ref{AfterDivisionBylambdaprod}) in the expanded form

 We notice that (\ref{ExpandedFormInxi}) is a polynomial in $\zeta$, in which the coefficients undergo exactly one change in sign.
-Therefore, by Descartes' rule of sign, the equation (\ref{ExpandedFormInxi}) (equivalently (\ref{AfterDivisionBylambdaprod}) or (\ref{DerivativeEqualsZero})) admits unique positive root. \end{proof} In the following, we give an algorithm to compute the unique positive root $\beta^{*}_{{\rm{vol}}}$ of the equation (\ref{DerivativeEqualsZero}), and show how the same can be used for reachability analysis for linear control systems.
+Therefore, by Descartes' rule of sign, the equation (\ref{ExpandedFormInxi}) (equivalently (\ref{AfterDivisionBylambdaprod}) or (\ref{DerivativeEqualsZero})) admits unique positive root. \end{proof} Next, we give an algorithm to compute the unique positive root $\beta^{*}_{{\rm{vol}}}$ of the equation (\ref{DerivativeEqualsZero}), and show how the same can be used for reachability analysis for linear control systems.